Where in London is the Direct Vision Standard Enforceable?

 What is the Direct Vision Standard?

-The Direct Vision Standard (DVS) is the first legislation of its kind.
-Since 26 October 2020, all goods vehicles over 12 tonnes will require a safety permit to drive into Greater London, including vehicles from outside the UK, if their vehicle falls short of the Direct Vision Standard star ratings.
+Since 26 October 2020, all goods vehicles over 12 tonnes require a safety permit to drive into Greater London, including vehicles from outside the UK.
+If their vehicle falls short of the Direct Vision Standard star ratings, operators will need to fit extra safety devices.

-Each vehicle type and model per manufacturer will have a star rating.
+Each vehicle type and model per manufacturer is allocated a star rating.
 The DVS rates HGVs from 0 (lowest) to 5 (highest), based on how much a HGV driver can see directly through their cab windows.
 To obtain these ratings operators must contact their manufacturers directly.
 Alternatively, complete Brigade’s DVS Star Rating form and we will find out your rating for free.

 Where is the DVS zone in London?